noob-nilarghya/career-swipe/README.md

 - **Chat Organization:** The chat section is organized into two tabs:
   - **Matches:** Start a new conversation with your matches.
   - **Chats:** Continue existing conversations.
 - **User Blocking:** For added control, users can block each other by tapping the three dots in the chat section.
+- **Email Notifiation:** User will be notified with 'Welcome Signup email', 'Match status', 'Password Reset Link' etc on their registered email

 Experience the future of job searching and recruiting with Career-Swipe!